Yasmeen Sami Alamiri

-Yasmeen Sami Alamiri is an Iraqi American journalist.
-She currently serves as the digital news editor for PBS NewsHour.
+Yasmeen Sami Alamiri is an Iraqi American award-winning journalist.
+She currently serves as the director of communications for Mercy Corps.
+Prior to her role at Mercy Corps, she was the senior news editor for PBS NewsHour.
+In that capacity, she also served as the executive producer for PBS News Weekly, a first-of-its-kind weekly news magazine show for PBS' YouTube channel.

+Alamiri won Peabody awards for PBS' reporting on the Jan.
+6, 2021 attacks on the U.S. Capitol and on coverage of the war in Gaza.

-Alamiri became a White House correspondent in 2007 for the Saudi Press Agency.
-In that capacity, Alamiri was the first member of the White House foreign press pool.
-She has covered both U.S. domestic politics and U.S. policy in the Middle East for organizations, such as Rare, BBC, WJLA-TV, Al Arabiya, and Fair Observer.
-She currently serves on the Board of Directors for The Education for Peace in Iraq Center (EPIC).
+She became a White House correspondent in 2007.
+In that capacity, Alamiri was one of the founding members of the White House foreign press pool.
+She has covered U.S. politics and policy for a variety of news organizations, such as Rare, BBC, WJLA-TV, Al Arabiya, and Fair Observer.
+She served on the Board of Directors for The Education for Peace in Iraq Center (EPIC).
+Alamiri was also recognized as a member of the Poynter Leadership Academy for Women in Media 2021 cohort.

 She is a graduate of James Madison University and American University.